How To Give an Elevator Pitch (With Examples)

 In this article, we share several elevator pitch examples, along with tips to help you craft and deliver your personal message.

 What is an elevator pitch?

 A personal elevator pitch is a quick summary of yourself.
-It’s named for the time it takes to ride an elevator from bottom to top of a building (roughly 30 seconds or 75 words).
-Elevator pitches are sometimes thought to be specific to an idea or a product, but having a pitch to sell yourself as a professional is a common use case for elevator pitches, too.
+It’s named for the amount of time it should take to deliver it—the duration of a short elevator ride (roughly 30 to 60 seconds or 75 words).
+Elevator pitches are sometimes thought to be specific to an idea or a product, but you can also use it to sell yourself as a professional.